tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Append-Block.md

 If the blob has an active lease, the client must specify a valid lease ID on the request in order to write a block to the blob.
 If the client doesn't specify a lease ID, or specifies an invalid lease ID, Blob Storage returns error code 412 (*Precondition Failed*).
 If the client specifies a lease ID, but the blob doesn't have an active lease, Blob Storage also returns error code 412.

-If you call `Append Block` on an existing block blob or page blob, you get a conflict error.
-If you call `Append Block` on a non-existent blob, you also get an error.
+If you call `Append Block` on an existing block blob or page blob, the service returns a conflict error.
+If you call `Append Block` on a non-existent blob, the service also returns an error.

 ### Avoid duplicate or delayed appends